-The iOS Simulator allows you to rapidly prototype and test builds of your app during the development process.
-Installed as part of the Xcode tools along with the iOS SDK, iOS Simulator runs on your Mac and behaves like a standard Mac app while simulating an iPhone or iPad environment.
+Simulator allows you to rapidly prototype and test builds of your app during the development process.
+Installed as part of the Xcode tools, Simulator runs on your Mac and behaves like a standard Mac app while simulating an iPhone, iPad, or Apple Watch environment.
 Think of the simulator as a preliminary testing tool to use before testing your app on an actual device.

-iOS Simulator enables you to simulate several iOS devices and several versions of the iOS operating system.
-Each simulated software version is considered its own simulation environment, independent of the others, with its own settings and files.
+Simulator enables you to simulate multiple iOS and watchOS devices running current and some legacy operating systems.
+Each combination of a simulated device and software version is considered its own simulation environment, independent of the others, with its own settings and files.
 These settings and files exist on every device you test within a simulation environment.

 At a Glance

-By simulating the operation of your app in iOS Simulator, you can:
+By simulating the operation of your app in Simulator, you can:

 Find major problems in your app during design and early testing

-Test your app using developer tools that are available only for iOS Simulator
+Test your app using developer tools that are available only for Simulator

-This guide walks you through iOS Simulator, starting with the basics on how to use it and moving on to the tools found within iOS Simulator that can assist you in testing and debugging your apps.
+This guide walks you through Simulator, starting with the basics of how to use it and moving on to the tools found within the simulator that can assist you in testing and debugging your apps.

 Organization of This Document

-Read the following chapters to learn how to use iOS Simulator:
+Read the following chapters to learn how to use Simulator: